nitr-am/milestone_3_python_mongoDB/README.md

 This is my online books reading history.
 Here I can add all the books I am reading, and that I am going to read.
 I can add some details about the books, like the genre, date of puclication, how much did I liked it and some comments about it.
 This will be very usefull because many times we forget the books we read, and as they are precious for me I want to have them somewhere and being able to consult them anytime.
 This is good also because I can keep count of the books I read.
+There is another intention for doing the project and is to demonstrate knowledge of Python, a high level language that connects with a server and in MongoDB a document oriented database and the connection of both, being able to manipulate datasets stored in MongoDB straight from Python.
+*Goal achieved!*

 ## UX